 Overall, this is a fantastic microphone that boasts a flat response, clean delivery across the frequency spectrum, and pretty high SPL (around 144 dB).
 It however has a slight boost in the high range for some added brilliance.

 The Neumann TLM 102 is a beautifully designed compact microphone with a large diaphragm.
 It has a condenser element with cardioid polar pattern.
 This mic is a definite recommendation if you’re looking for a high-quality mic to record your electric guitar.

-My Favorite Acoustic Guitar Mics
+5 Best Acoustic Guitar Mics for Recording

 The mics below are all great options for recording your acoustic guitar.

 The Perception 170 is one of AKG’s affordable instrument microphones.
 It is used in studios worldwide by both amateurs and professionals.

 The P170 comes has compact metal body.
 It is available only in black and the styling is understated.
 This rugged and durable microphone is built to last.

 The choice of small diaphragm and condenser element points it towards recording instruments, especially acoustic string instruments.
 Recording drums is also one of its strengths.
 As for connectivity, it has a standard 3-pin XLR connector located at the bottom.

 On the technical side, the P170 offers adjustable attenuation and exceptionally high SPL (up to around 155 dB).
 It features a cardioid polar pattern.